-- 1. In order to provide the best service to our community, the collection is regularly evaluated in accordance with state and national best practices as outlined by the CT State Library's Division of Library Development including but not limited to the CREW Weeding Manual.
-Criteria used for withdrawal from the collection may include: - Items are worn, stained or damaged beyond repair - Items are out of date, contain inaccurate data, or are not historically significant - New, more current, or more comprehensive resources are available - A more desirable format of the content is available - Duplication - Use statistics - 2.
-Currently useful items withdrawn by reason of condition, loss or damage will be considered for replacement. - 3.
-Items removed from the collection are either given to the Friends of the Library to be sold with proceeds benefiting the Library or disposed of properly. - 4.
+In order to provide the best service to our community, the collection is regularly evaluated in accordance with state and national best practices as outlined by the CT State Library's Division of Library Development including but not limited to the CREW Weeding Manual.
+Criteria used for withdrawal from the collection may include:

+- Items are worn, stained or damaged beyond repair - Items are out of date, contain inaccurate data, or are not historically significant - New, more current, or more comprehensive resources are available - A more desirable format of the content is available - Duplication - Usage statistics

+Currently-useful items withdrawn by reason of condition, loss or damage will be considered for replacement.

+Items removed from the collection are either given to the Friends of the Library to be sold with proceeds benefiting the Library or donated, recycled or disposed of properly.

 The Library may accept donations without commitment as to final disposition.
 It assumes unconditional ownership of all items donated and retains the right to use or dispose of them as it sees fit.

-5. Monetary donations are always welcome.
+Monetary donations are always welcome.
 Recommendations from the donor are honored within the framework of the selection process.

-7.7 INTERLIBRARY LOAN
+INTERLIBRARY LOAN